NEWS

 Chiaradio sent a longer, altered version of his remarks to the School Committee following his appearance at the meeting on July 15.

 “Let me ask you, and I know you won’t answer,” Chiaradio wrote.
-“How would you feel if your daughter or granddaughter were in a girl’s bathroom or locker room, thinking she was in a girls only space, when all of a sudden a boy pretending to be a girl enters?”
+“How would you feel if your daughter or granddaughter were in a girl’s bathroom or locker room, thinking she was in a girls-only space when all of a sudden a boy pretending to be a girl enters?”

 “Are you good with her feeling uncomfortable or unsafe, her privacy violated?”
 He asked the committee members.
 “How about if your daughter were an accomplished athlete in say track or swimming or field hockey, and a boy who identifies as a girl suddenly takes her spot, or defeats her, or injures her?
 How would you feel about her being paired up with a biological boy in a hotel room on a school-sponsored field trip?
 Or teachers having to go against everything they believe in being made to call a girl a boy and a boy a girl?”